 Due to a lack of libraries and art books in Angola, during the economic crisis in 2015, humans and their stories became Keyezua’s source of information, inspiration and research.
 Her research was done in slums and dangerous places to be confronted by poverty, better understand it and to hear the voice of its inhabitants without fear.
 Other practices explored by the artist are video art, installations and performances.

 ‘I am a storyteller using art as a communication tool that manages to tell more than my words will ever do.
 Art provokes, educates and empowers without pity.
 It is a powerful tool and it is in the hands of this generation to create value for our government, organizations and foundations to put artists as an integral component to the further development of culture, economics, feminism, and individual development in Africa.
 What makes me uncomfortable in our society is what helps me create an artwork that deserves to exist as I follow the revolution that happens in my mind when I am not satisfied with a situation that affects human rights.’

-Lola Keyezua, born in 1988, in Luanda, Angola, graduated from the Royal Academy of Arts in The Hague in 2014.
+Lola Keyezua (1988, AO/NL), graduated from the Royal Academy of Arts in The Hague in 2014.
 One month after her graduation her robotic installation FACTICIUS was shown during the Museumnacht Den Haag in 2014 at the Dutch Parliament.
 By the end of 2014 Lola moved to Berlin, in May 2015 she moved back to the country where she was born, Angola and stayed there for 5 years.